Stress Affects The Body

 How Stress Hormone Affects the Body

-Unfortunately, in recent times life catastrophes can occur sequentially resulting in an increase in stress hormones rather than decreasing to the pre-crisis level.
-As mentioned above adrenaline and cortisol are released in response to stress through the adrenal glands.
+Unfortunately, in recent times, life catastrophes can occur sequentially resulting in an increase in stress hormones rather than decreasing to the pre-crisis level.
+As mentioned above, adrenaline and cortisol are released in response to stress through the adrenal glands.
 Adrenaline and Cortisol help people respond quickly and repair the body promptly in dangerous situations.
-However, when stress has prolonged the overproduction of these hormones can cause harm to the body.
+However, when fear has prolonged the overproduction of these hormones can cause harm to the body.

-Continual exposure to stress hormones such as cortisol and adrenaline can contribute to mental health issues such as depression and anxiety as well as problems with memory, concentration and sleep impairment.
-Medical problems can include, high blood pressure, stoke, headaches, heart disease, digestive problems, weight gain as well as many others (The Mayo Clinic Staff, 2016).
-As people feel the discomfort of the hormones they reach for large amounts of food to calm.
+Continual exposure to stress hormones such as cortisol and adrenaline can contribute to mental health issues such as depression and anxiety as well as problems with memory, concentration, and sleep impairment.
+Medical matters can include high blood pressure, stroke, headaches, heart disease, digestive issues, weight gain, as well as many others (The Mayo Clinic Staff, 2016) as people feel the discomfort of the hormones, they reach for large amounts of food to calm.

 How Prolonged Stress Affects the Body and Stress Eating

-In developing a mind-body approach it important for the therapist to have an understanding of the growing research of psychoneuroimmunology helping to have more specific information of the relationship between the emotional state of a client and their vulnerability to certain diseases.
+In developing a mind-body approach is essential for the therapist to have an understanding of the growing research of psychoneuroimmunology helping to have more specific information of the relationship between the emotional state of a client and their vulnerability to certain diseases.
 Research has shown that stress modifies the actions of the body’s systems, negatively affecting their functioning to protect health.
-Psychoneuroimmunologists hypothesize that stress may increase the probability of an individual’s susceptibility to diseases, such as cancers, coronary disease, and some autoimmune diseases.
-Some studies have shown that the stressor is not the only culprit in weakening the immune system but the manner of coping with a traumatic event or everyday stressors may diminish an individual’s ability to fight off disease.
+Psychoneuroimmunologists hypothesize that pressure may increase the probability of an individual’s susceptibility to diseases, such as cancers, coronary disease, and some autoimmune diseases.
+Some studies have shown that the stressor is not the only culprit in weakening the immune system, but the manner of coping with a traumatic event or everyday stressors may diminish an individual’s ability to fight off disease.
 Often this involves stress eating.

 Psychoneuroimmunology is the study of the exchanges between the immune system and the central nervous system.
-Particularly, the manner in which the interactions of behavior, neural firing, endocrine functions, and immune processes contribute to psychiatric function and health (Loftis & Huckans, 2001-2018).
-Studies have revealed the brain‐immune network to be impacted by psychological processes especially stress.
+Notably, how the interactions of behavior, neural firing, endocrine functions, and immune processes contribute to psychiatric function and health (Loftis & Huckans, 2001-2018), studies have revealed the brain‐immune network to be impacted by psychological means, especially stress.
 Interestingly evidence has indicated that acute stressors are generally associated with increased immunity.
 Conversely, long-term chronic stress tends to suppress the immune system (Zachariae, 2009).

-Developing a Mind-body treatment plan can assist clients about ways in which they think about problems to help them feel empowered and have some control.
+Developing a Mind-body treatment plan can assist clients in ways in which they think about problems to help them feel empowered and have some control.
 It is impressive to watch clients’ moods become more positive as they feel a little power and control over a situation that rendered them helpless.
-Most importantly a feeling of empowerment enables individuals to manage and reduce stress as well as develop some control over their behavior.
-The results can strengthen patterns of neural firing, endocrine functions and immune processes assisting client is in being less vulnerable to disease.
-As information is gained from research clinic
+Most importantly, a feeling of empowerment enables individuals to manage and reduce stress as well as develop some control over their behavior.
+The results can strengthen patterns of neural firing, endocrine functions, and immune processes, assisting the client is in being less vulnerable to disease.
+As information is gained from the research clinic.